Code-Institute-Submissions/csfree87-portfolio2_MayResub/README.md

 -   Interactive elements such as quiz answers, submit button.

--   Timer starting at 80 seconds
+-   Timer starts at 80 seconds

 -   Scoring function at end of quiz